palazzem/adk-toolkit/docs/source/arduino.rst

 Arduino communication
 =====================

-Your Android app needs an Arduino sketch as a counterpart.
-Here you can find a basic template:
+Your Android application needs an Arduino sketch as a counterpart.
+Here you can find a basic template that shows how to initialize your **accessory descriptor** to let Android knows that an accessory is connected to the system:

 .. code-block:: c